hypertrace/hypertrace-docs-website/src/pages/licensing/index.md

 For example, it does not allow hosting of Hypertrace Metrics, Application Flow, Advanced Slice & Dice or other software licensed under the Traceable Community License as online service offerings that compete with Traceable SaaS products or services that provide the same software.
 If you are not doing what is excluded, this license will not affect you.

 ## Will Traceable continue to contribute to Hypertrace Core?
 Absolutely.
 Traceable will continue to make contributions to the development, maintenance and improvement of Hypertrace Core, licensed under Apache 2.0.
-Hypertrace Core remains the core of Hypertrace Community & Traceable products.
+Hypertrace Core remains the core of Hypertrace Community Edition & Traceable products.

 ## Why did we do this?
 We think it is a necessary step.
 This lets us invest heavily in both open source and source available code that we distribute for free, while sustaining a business that funds this investment.